hgmnz/heroku-pgupgrade/README.md

 This command will only work on a follower, so that your main database is kept untouched, and so that it contains the most recent data possible.
 During the course of the upgrade, it will unfollow its parent and run the upgrade procedure.
-During the upgrade, you can use `heroku pg:wait` to be track progress.
+During the upgrade, you can use `heroku pg:wait` to track progress.

 After the upgrade is done, check the data in the new database and make sure that everything still works.
 Then use `heroku pg:promote` to promote the upgraded